-Residents at a leading group of Devon care homes have been enjoying some equine therapy.
+Residents at Southern Helathcare’s Devon care homes have been enjoying some equine therapy.

-Margot Whittaker, the Director of Nursing at the Southern Healthcare group, runs a miniature horse stud and has been taking some of the cute creatures on tour – starting with the Old Rectory in Exeter.
+Margot Whittaker, the Director of Nursing at the group, runs a miniature horse stud and has been taking some of the cute creatures on a tour of the four care homes.
+The first stop was the Old Rectory in Exeter.

 Home Administrator Rachel Fullard-Bell said: “It was wonderful to see the miniature horses in the home.
 They are such pretty creatures and the residents immediately responded to their gentle presence.”

 Equine therapy sessions are great for sensory touch through grooming and stroking, encouraging residents to reach out or maybe even take that extra step, if walking alongside a miniature horse.
 Studies show that sensory animal experiences can have a therapeutic, calming, and comforting effect on people of all ages.
 Interacting with a range of animals in a care home setting can also bring back childhood memories and encourage individual participation, as well as raising self-esteem.